Build Your Online Brand Presence Using Social Media

 Social Signals Frequency

-There’s a lot of noise on social media channels, and to be heard you have to be entering the conversation.
+There’s much noise on social media channels, and to be heard, you have to be entering the conversation.
 Make sure you’re posting status updates regularly – daily, if possible – so your content has the best chance at being seen.
 If a blog is part of your social media brand, follow the same consistency guidelines.

-Consider an editorial calendar or regular features so your customers know what to expect.
-Regular content sharing will build your reputation as a resource or information destination.
+Consider an editorial calendar or regular features, so your customers know what to expect.
+Common content sharing will build your reputation as a resource or information destination.

 Become a Resource

 Social media differs from traditional media in part because social media allows for two-way communication.
-Use this great benefit to participate in real, authentic conversations with your customers and potential customers.
+Use this excellent benefit to participate in honest, authentic conversations with your customers and potential customers.
 People trust those who they “know” and buy from companies they trust.
 Sharing relevant, usable content with your followers is one way to become a trusted resource.
-Think about setting up a Twitter list with industry news accounts and re-tweet interesting tidbits to your followers.
+Think about setting up a Twitter list with industry news accounts and re-tweet exciting tidbits to your followers.

 Social Signals Monitoring